Saturday, Dec. 5th 7-10p

-Join me in celebrating the opening of Sum of Noise at Chinatown Soup
+Join me in celebrating the closing of Sum of Noise at Chinatown Soup

 FOR IMMEDIATE RELEASE:

 Chinatown Soup is delighted to present Sum of Noise, a solo exhibition of work by New York-based artist Kyler Zee.
 This will be Zee’s first show with the gallery and his first solo exhibition in New York.

 Noise is a multimedia installation that explores the complex nature of human conditioning.
 The show is an assemblage of Americana, expressed through a compilation of paint, collage, and sculpture.
 A large portion of the show is inspired by the Duchampian tradition that frames everyday objects as a metaphorical look at the state of the average American.
 By recontextualizing these whimsical and mass-produced objects, Zee presents a much darker narrative of the crumbling state of identity as experienced through an impulsive, frivolous, and even soulless youth culture.

 Noise expands upon this exploration with the physical and spiritual presence of surveillance.
 Affixed with a working CCTV camera, the show’s centerpiece is a mural-sized canvas constructed from standard building materials, polished to a machined level, to state what could be the show’s thesis: in the midst of such overwhelming homogeneity of thought and culture, where sheer volume decides influence, how does the individual maintain an honest sense of self?
 In the current state of constant surveillance, whether by your own choosing or that of an external body, we have all been conditioned to exist in a default state of hyper-awareness and alienation.